-At present, a paper based system is used in Wales to claim final certification of the apprenticeship framework.
+At present, Wales has a paper based system to claim final certification of the apprenticeship framework.
 However, this will soon be changed to an electronic based system.
 However in both cases one of the following forms of ERR evidence will be required: